Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 But our story of nucleosome-based regulation has so far been radically incomplete.

 We will now look more closely at those parts of the nucleosome where it may be that the most dramatic story unfolds.
-Below is an enlarged view of Figure 14.10, representing a nucleosome.
+Refer back to Figure 14.9, representing a nucleosome.
 The eight histones of the core particle are shown as a ribbon diagram, with the DNA double helix (schematically depicted in purple) wrapped around it somewhat less than two times.
-You will note a number of squiggly “pig’s tails” extending outward from the core histones.
+You will note a number of thin yellow, red, blue, or green “pig’s tails” extending outward from the core histones.
 These are the thin, flexible, and mobile histone tails, ten of which are present in the typical core particle.
 There are hundreds of distinct chemical modifications of these tails (referred to as post-translational modifications), and the countless resulting patterns of modification within any given nucleosome or group of nucleosomes are intimately bound up with the expression of genes.
 In fact, there is little relating to gene regulation, DNA replication, chromatin structure and dynamics, or the overall functional organization of the nucleus that is not correlated in one way or another with patterns of histone tail modifications.

 Learning about these tails, we may be reminded (albeit in a highly fanciful manner) of both the sensory functions of insect antennae and the motor functions of limbs.
 On the “sensory” side, the tails are receivers of molecular signals coming from all directions in the form of post-translational modifications.
 The nucleosome provides a context where the integrated significance of these signals can be “read off” (to use the standard phrase) by the gene-regulatory proteins that are sensitive to them.
 These readers may then “recruit” (again standard usage) various other proteins that either help to restructure chromatin in one way or another, or more directly regulate the expression of genes.